kalamuna/metalsmith-concat-convention/README.md

 - script2.js
 insertNewLine: false
 ---
-This is the collection of all scripts.
+// This is the collection of all scripts.
 ```

+The above will result in `scripts.js` being script1.js, script2.js, along with the ending content comment.

 ### CLI